spencerhhubert/cad-copilot/README.md

 ...(a bunch of other junk)
 ```

+It knows a few things, like the OpenSCAD is a programming language for shapes and that cubes have six sides and there are vertices to a shape, but yeah this is not good yet.

 However, what's amazing and already a momentous breakthrough about these LLMs, is that they in practice *can* produce cohernet SCAD code, and so 3D shapes.
 If you ask ChapGPT to write you the code for a car, it can apply its knowledge of the geometry of that thing and apply it to its limited knowledge of SCAD code.
 I think we can leverage this to make something practically useful.

 Example from ChatGPT: